 In non-use cancellation proceedings before the Australian Trade Marks Office, the Registrar is provided with the discretion to remove a trade mark “in respect of any or all of the goods and/or services” to which the removal application relates.
 Provided the Registrar is satisfied it is reasonable to do so, he or she may decide that the trade mark should not be removed from the Register even if the removal grounds have been established.

 In the recent decision of Irish Distillers Limited v Joseph Company International Inc. ATMO (14 April 2015)(Unreported), the Registrar’s discretion was exercised in favour of the trade mark owner despite there not being proof of use of the trade marks in respect of all the goods covered by the trade mark registrations.

-Irish Distillers (“the Trade Mark Owner”) is the registered owner of two composite trade marks for goods in Classes 32 and 33, which are used on varieties of their well-known “West Coast Cooler” beverages, as shown below:
+Irish Distillers (“the Trade Mark Owner”) is the registered owner of two composite trade marks for goods in Classes 32 and 33, which are used on varieties of their well-known “West Coast Cooler” beverages.

 Joseph Company (“the Removal Applicant”) filed an application for partial removal of the trade marks for the goods in Class 32.
 The Trade Mark Owner opposed the removal applications.